ElectricVisions/website/posts/draft-rust-lang.md

 tags: rust

-# Rust: A beginners guide (for experienced programmers)
+# Rust: A guide for experienced programmers

 A whirlwind tour of the syntax and key features for the experienced programmer.
 I wrote this for me.
 Hopefully others will find it useful.

-Bevy is a 2D and 3D game engine for Rust with complementry ECS to boot.
+Bevy is a 2D and 3D game engine for Rust with complementary ECS to boot.
 I wanted to look into using Bevy to re-ignite my game development journey.
 For that, I needed to learn Rust.
 So here is a guide to getting started with the language.